 Phosphorus, commonly referred to as phosphate, is one of the most common and most necessary minerals in the body.
 Phosphate is used everywhere, from the building of bones, to balancing the body's PH, and most important, for providing energy to run the body, via the formation of ATP.
 However, since phosphate is so common in the foods we eat, a phosphate deficiency is rare.
 And so is an excess of phosphate.

 This is because the kidneys are the main factor in regulating proper phosphate levels in the body.
 And the kidneys are well able to excrete very large amounts of excess phosphate, up to several times the amount normally found in one's diet.
-Kidney functioning must fail by at least 50%, before they lose their ability to excrete the amount of excess phosphate that is ingested.
+The ability of the body to excrete excess phosphate, does not occur until a significant loss of kidney functioning occurs.
+For example, chronic kidney disease (CKD), does not result in a significant increase in serum phosphate levels, until stage 4 of the disease is reached.

 There are several factors that influence the rate of phosphate excretion by the kidneys.
 The main influence is the parathyroid glands, as they controls excretion rates via the production of parathyroid hormones, or PTH.
 Thus, phosphate problems mainly occur due to either kidney or parathyroid problems.